mpaldridge/mpaldridge.github.io/_posts/2020-08-24-plagiarism.md

 > The basic idea of pooled testing is that it allows public health officials to test small groups – called pools – of people using only one test.
 This means you can test more people faster, using fewer tests and for less money.

-We can see where the substitutions have been made: "basic idea" becomes "fundamental thought", "groups" becomes "gatherings", "money" becomes "cash" -- and my student's weird phrase "general wellbeing authorities" was originally "public health officials".
+We can see where the substitutions have been made: "basic idea" becomes "fundamental thought", "allows" becomes "permits", "groups" becomes "gatherings", "money" becomes "cash" -- and my student's weird phrase "general wellbeing authorities" was originally "public health officials".
 It's not like any of these new phrases are *wrong*, exactly, but each of them is just a bit *off*, and putting enough of them together results in a sort of almost-gibberish.

 Because the substitution is (mostly) on a word-by-word basis, it doesn't take into account the context, so sometimes we end up seeing a synonym for the wrong sense of a word, which ends up being genuinely nonsensical.
 For example, the Conversation article's sentence...